 For example, Company A enters into and completes a transaction in January and a second transaction in May of the same year.
-Both are in relation to the same business and are aggregated under UKLR 7.2.11R $(\underline{12})(\underline{b})$ or UKLR 7.2.15R $(\underline{1})(\underline{b})$.
+Both are in relation to the same business and are aggregated under UKLR 7.2.11R (1)(b) or UKLR 7.2.15R (1)(b).
 The class test results are:

-January Мау Aggregated results
+January May Aggregated results

 Consideration to market cap 15% 15% 30%

-Profits test 10% 4% 14%

 Gross assets 13% 7% 20%

-On the above results the second transaction would be treated as a significant transaction requiring the publication of an RIS under UKLR
+On the above results the second transaction would be treated as a significant transaction requiring the publication of an RIS under UKLR 7.3.1R as the aggregated results are greater than 25% for one of the two tests.